ChorusOne/substrate-light-client/README.md

 # Substrate light client
 Implementation of substrate light client in rust compilable to wasm.
 It is written to be integrated with CosmWasm readily, and is optimized to run in a constrained environment of a smart contract.
+Refer [here](#how-it-works) to know how it works under the hood.

 ## Compilation